Household recycling guide

 two ways to recycle at your curb: single and dual

 SINGLE STREAM: Put rinsed containers (glass, metal, plastic) into the same bin with papers and flattened cardboard.
 Labels can stay on containers.
 Remove plastic caps from metal or glass, but plastic caps may remain on plastic containers.

 DUAL STREAM: Put rinsed containers into one bin (glass, metal, plastic), and paper and flattened cardboard in a separate bin.

 For the method your hauler uses, call the info line at 877-270-3989.
 If you don’t have curbside recycling, you can bring your recyclables to the solid waste department free of charge.
 For more details, call the info line.

 There is some recycling that is required by law, and some that is not required but should still be practiced where available; this is called “voluntary recycling.”
 While it may not be required by law, we are lucky to be able to recycle more items than ever before…let’s all jump at the chance to reduce waste and recycle more!

 Wisconsin’s Electronics Recycling Law

-Wisconsin's Electronics Recycling Law bans the landfilling and incineration of: Computers, laptops, printers, televisions, DVD players, computer peripherals, fax machines, VCRs and other video players (i.e., DVRs), phones with video displays, etc. For more information on where/how to recycle electronics click here.
+Wisconsin's Electronics Recycling Law bans the landfilling and incineration of: computers, laptops, printers, televisions, DVD players, computer peripherals, fax machines, VCRs, phones with video displays, and more.
+All of these items, plus others, are able to be recycled at MCSWD for a fee (ranging $5 to $30).
+For more information on where/how to recycle electronics click here.